- interact or use our Website; or

 - With Third Parties for Marketing Purposes.
-This may include third parties in whose products or services we believe you may be interested.
+This may include third parties whose products or services we believe you may be interested in.
 These third parties may also share your information with others.

 - With Our Service Providers.
 We may share your information with third parties who perform services on our behalf.
 For example, this may include vendors and payment processors.
 It may also include companies that send emails on our behalf.

 - Government, courts, and Law enforcement.
 We will access, preserve, and share any information about you, without your consent, to the government or law enforcement officials, or private parties as we in good faith believe necessary or appropriate to respond to claims and legal processes (including, but not limited to, subpoenas), to comply with applicable laws, to protect the property and rights of Company, you or a third party, to protect the safety of the public or any person, or to prevent or stop activity we may consider to pose a risk of being, or is illegal, unethical or legally actionable.
 This may include responding to legal requests from jurisdictions outside of the United States where we have a good faith belief that the response is required by law in that jurisdiction, affects users in that jurisdiction, and is consistent with internationally recognized standards.
 We may also access, preserve and share information when we have a good faith belief it is necessary to: detect, prevent and address fraud and other illegal activity; to protect ourselves, you, and others, including as part of investigations; and to prevent death or imminent bodily harm.
 Information we receive about you may be accessed, processed, and retained for an extended period of time when it is the subject of a legal request or obligation, governmental investigation, or investigations concerning possible violations of our terms or policies, or otherwise to prevent harm